macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex50"></a>ex50
-Write a function who compute the factorial of a number
+Write a function that compute the factorial of a number
 Ex:
 \>\> factorial(3)
 6